BurntSushi/memchr/README.md

 ### Overview

-The `memchr` function is traditionally provided by libc, however, the performance of `memchr` can vary significantly depending on the specific implementation of libc that is used.
+The `memchr` function is traditionally provided by libc, but its performance can vary significantly depending on the specific implementation of libc that is used.
 They can range from manually tuned Assembly implementations (like that found in GNU's libc) all the way to non-vectorized C implementations (like that found in MUSL).